Native Americans in Utah: Reservations

+Map of the Indian reservations in Utah.

 Indian Reservations are places that are designated as places for Indigenous people to live.
 These places are run by the government of a specific Indigenous Nation instead of the state governments of the United States of America.

 Federally recognized tribes govern the reservations.
 These tribes have a government-to-government relationship with the United States of America.

 Reservations in Utah include The Skull Valley Reservation which is located in Tooele County, Utah.
 The Goshute people are the federally recognized tribe there.
 There is also the Uintah and Ouray Indian Reservation, on which the Ute tribe is the federally recognized tribe to govern the land.
 This reservation is the second-largest in the US and is located in the Uintah, Duchesne, Wasatch, Grand, Carbon, Utah and Emery counties in Utah.
 Not all indigenous people that live in Utah live on Indian Reservations.
 About 46% of indigenous people in Utah live in urban Salt Lake.
 Many also live in Weber, Utah, and Davis counties.
 The majority of the remaining 54% of the indigenous people in Utah live on the reservations.